Home and garden maintenance

 Who is responsible for pruning trees on my property?

 - If the trees are common property, it is the responsibility of the community manager.
 However, if they are within your garden, you are responsible for their maintenance whether you are owner or tenant.

 I want to use the garden area outside my unit just for myself.
 Can I do this?

 - No, the common property may not be used permanently by any individual.

 Can I do anything I like to my back garden?

 - For any changes to your villa or back garden, you must first seek permission from Emaar.
-Please log on to eservice.emaar.com and log your request.
+Please log onto your community portal and select ‘Home Modifications’ from the side bar to apply for an NOC.
 All trees must be planted at least 1.5 metres away from villa boundary walls and Conocarpus lancifolius (Damas) trees are NOT permitted.

 The branches of the trees outside of my villa encroach upon my property.
 Can I trim them myself?